Books & Software on Environmental Radioactivity and Pesticides

 FEATURES:

 It is demonstrated that ADE-PEAK model predicts the most accurate values of Dbi and Lmi.
-This book also solves the convergence problem in Fourier solutions as first encountered by Brenner (1962) Chem.
+This book also addresses the convergence problem in Fourier solutions as first encountered by Brenner (1962) Chem.
 Engng.
 Sci.17, 229-243.
-This book also solves an other type of the convergence problem in the application of Fourier solutions, known as Gibbs Phenomenon which occurs at the extremities of the finite length within which the solutions are applicable.
+This book also addresses an other type of the convergence problem in the application of Fourier solutions, known as Gibbs Phenomenon which occurs at the extremities of the finite length within which the solutions are applicable.

 Table of Contents: